navigation

 Diversifying protein sources

 We are actively promoting the development, production and sale of vegan meat substitutes.
 In doing so, we are indirectly promoting animal welfare through substitution.
 No animal has to be slaughtered for a vegan steak.
 By steadily expanding the V-Love range, we are creating innovative plant-based alternatives to meat, fish, egg and dairy products as well as snacks, confectionery and frozen products.
-Migros is assuming its responsibility to diversify protein sources and has set a corresponding goal in its sustainability strategy.
+We are assuming our responsibility to diversify protein sources.

 Migros’ commitment to cultured meat is also pioneering.
 Here we collaborate with Aleph Farms to drive forward the development and launch of lab-grown meat.